The Cal Poly University Police Department (UPD) celebrated the retirement of 10-year-old K-9 Xello during a private party July 25.

 “A police dog’s main purpose is to protect officers and the public,” Pipan said.
 “He is a police officer just as much as I am a police officer.”

 Pipan received Xello, a pure-bred German shepherd, seven years ago from a breeder in Germany.
-He was originally trained as a show dog because of his winning appearance, but when the trainers saw he had strong potential for a police dog, his course switched.
+He was originally trained as a show dog because of his winning appearance, but changed course after trainers realized his strong potential for a police dog.

 Once Xello arrived in California, he and Pipan went through weeks of training in patrol, narcotics detection and hard surface tracking.
 After being sworn into the force, he continued less intensive training on a daily basis.